Crossing the Line Again: Event

-The event began with ECW owner Paul E. Dangerously giving a speech in which he announced ECW would stage its first pay-per-view event in April 1997.
+The event began with ECW owner Paul E. Dangerously giving a speech in which he announced ECW would stage ECW Barely Legal, its first pay-per-view event, in April 1997.

 The opening match, which was not included on video and DVD releases, pitted Louie Spicolli against Mike Awesome.

 In the second bout of the night, Balls Mahoney faced Lance Storm, who was making his ECW debut.
 After Mahoney missed a diving elbow drop, Storm delivered a spinning heel kick from the top rope and scored a pinfall victory.

-The third match saw Big Stevie Cool (accompanied by the Blue World Order) defeat Ricky Morton by pinfall in a one-sided match after delivering a Stevie Kick.
+The third match saw Big Stevie Cool (accompanied by the Blue World Order) defeat Ricky Morton (accompanied by his girlfriend, Austen) by pinfall in a one-sided match after delivering a "Stevie Kick".

-Another squash match followed, with "Dr Death" Steve Williams pinning Axl Rotten in under two minutes using his signature Backdrop Driver.
+Another squash match followed, with "Dr Death" Steve Williams pinning Axl Rotten in under two minutes using his signature backdrop driver.

 After defeating Rotten, Williams gave an impromptu interview in which he declared that he wanted the ECW World Heavyweight Championship.
 This drew out ECW World Heavyweight Championship Raven.
 As the two men brawled, commissioner Tod Gordon declared that this was to be a title match.
 During the match, Big Stevie Cool interfered, attacking Raven.
-After Williams rejected Big Stevie Cool's offer of a Blue World Order T-shirt, Big Stevie Cool gave Williams three consecutive Stevie Kicks, enabling Raven to rally and deliver an Evenflow DDT for the pin.
+After Williams rejected Big Stevie Cool's offer of a Blue World Order T-shirt, Big Stevie Cool gave Williams three consecutive "Stevie Kicks", enabling Raven to rally and deliver an "Evenflow DDT" for the pin.
 The defeat marked Williams' first loss in the United States in over a decade.